What do Web Push Notifications look like in different browsers?

 Web Push Notifications work in most browsers but they look and behave differently across browsers and operating systems.
-At a minimum, your title and message content will display but the layout and some of the visual style of the notification box cannot be controlled.
+At a minimum, your title and message content will display but the layout and some of the visual style of the notification box may vary.

 All operating systems and browsers should support emojis and images.
 Chrome notifications will also include an image of the Chrome icon.